 For national development, the Nigerian situation seems to defy any theoretical postulation.
 However, as the Modernization theorists postulated, Nigerian leaders and policy makers have a lot to learn from the development efforts of advanced economies if the country is to achieve any appreciable level of development.
 More than this, Nigerian leaders must imbibe accountable, transparent and committed leadership traits exhibited in advanced societies so that developmental policies and programs would be pursued to their logical conclusions for the good of the people.
-While we do not agree with the dependency theorists that developing nations should sever their ties with developed countries, because no country can isolate itself in a globalised economy as we have today, we are of the opinion that developing economies.
+While we do not agree with the dependency theorists that developing nations should sever their ties with developed countries, because no country can isolate itself in a globalised economy as we have today, we are of the opinion that developing economies can achieve development by pursuing internal growth and correcting the many internal contradictions within their economies.
 However, the state theory gives hope to developing nations because it states that development and underdevelopment is relational and depends on the capacity of each state.
 Therefore, by addressing the political and economic challenges faced by developing nations, developing societies can achieve development for their people.